 2. When They Think You’re Sitting Put The Whole Day Waiting For Them To Ask For Something

-3. When They Pretend Not To See Your Invoices
+3. When Clients from Hell Pretend Not To See Your Invoices

 4. When They Keep Wanting To See Your Face in Person

-Share it to help other freelancers to avoid clients from hell!
+Share it to help other freelancers to avoid bad clients!